GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 ![Usage_schema](doc/images/docker-architecture.png)

-As you'd have noticed, the ***inference environment*** has little to do with the previous architecture and can be treated as an individual component.
+As you'd have noticed, the ***inference environment*** has little to do with the rest of the architecture and can be treated as an individual component.
 Ideally, this component will be the only one deployed in a production environment.

 More information can be found here: [data structure documentation](framework)

-## Pre-process environmnent
+## Pre-process environment

 ```sh
 # Enter the pre-process environment